 HUPERZINE A Side Effects & Safety

-Huperzine A seems to be safe when used for a short time, such as less than one month.
-It can cause some side effects including nausea, diarrhea, vomiting, sweating, blurred vision, slurred speech, restlessness, loss of appetite (anorexia), contraction and twitching of muscle fibers (fasciculations), cramping, increased saliva and urine, inability to control urination (incontinence), high blood pressure, and slowed heart rate (bradycardia).
+Huperzine A is POSSIBLY SAFE when taken by mouth for a short period of time (less than 3 months).
+It can cause some side effects including nausea, diarrhea, vomiting, sweating, blurred vision, slurred speech, restlessness, loss of appetite, contraction and twitching of muscle fibers, cramping, increased saliva and urine, inability to control urination, high blood pressure, and slowed heart rate.

-Heart disease: Huperzine A can slow the heart rate.
-This might be a problem for people who already have a slow heart rate (bradycardia) or other heart conditions related to heart rate.
+Slow heart rate or other heart diseases: Huperzine A can slow the heart rate.
+This might be a problem for people who already have a slow heart rate or other heart conditions involving the heart rate.
 If you have heart disease, use huperzine A cautiously.

 Epilepsy: Since huperzine A seems to affect brain chemicals, there is concern that it might make epilepsy worse.
 If you have a seizure disorder such as epilepsy, use huperzine A cautiously.

 Gastrointestinal (GI) tract blockage: There is a concern that using huperzine A might make GI blockage worse.
 That is because huperzine A can increase mucous and fluid secretions in the intestine, causing “congestion.”
-This “pro-secretory effect” is due to the way huperzine A affects a body chemical called acetylcholine.
 If you have a GI tract blockage, check with your healthcare provider before you use huperzine A.

 Sores in the stomach or the first part of the small intestine (peptic ulcers): There is a concern that using huperzine A might make peptic ulcers worse.
 That is because huperzine A can increase mucous and fluid secretions in the stomach and intestine, causing “congestion.”
-This “pro-secretory effect” is due to the way huperzine A affects a body chemical called acetylcholine.
 If you have peptic ulcers, check with your healthcare provider before you use huperzine A.

 Lung conditions such as asthma or emphysema: There is a concern that using huperzine A might make asthma or emphysema worse.
 That is because huperzine A can increase mucous and fluid secretions in the lung, causing “congestion.”
-This “pro-secretory effect” is due to the way huperzine A affects a body chemical called acetylcholine.
 If you have asthma or emphysema, check with your healthcare provider before you use huperzine A.

 Urinary tract or reproductive system blockage: There is a concern that using huperzine A might make blockage of the urinary or reproductive system worse.
 That is because huperzine A can increase mucous and fluid secretions in these organs, causing “congestion.”
-This “pro-secretory effect” is due to the way huperzine A affects a body chemical called acetylcholine.
 If you have a urinary tract or reproductive system blockage, check with your healthcare provider before you use huperzine A.